-The misconception people have about lupus is that ,you can’t have children, that lupus is continuous, lupus is the same for everyone, everyone with lupus breaks out with rashes all over their bodies, everyone loses their hair, it can only happen to women.
+The misconception people have about lupus are that you can’t have children, that lupus is contagious, lupus is the same for everyone, everyone with lupus breaks out with rashes all over their bodies, everyone loses their hair, it can only happen to women.

-Has having a background in Biomedial Sciences played any factor in the work that you do with the organization (BWAHL)?
+Has a background in Biomedical Sciences played any factor in the work that you do with the organization (BWAHL)?

 How can people get involved?